-On Friday, December 4, 2020, the University of Notre Dame’s Health and Well-being Initiative is hosting the “COVID-19: What Comes Next” virtual forum.
+On Friday, December 4, 2020, the University of Notre Dame’s Community Health and Clinical Partnerships is hosting the “COVID-19: What Comes Next” virtual forum.
 Open to the public, this event will feature speakers addressing four topics including women's health, infrastructure, education, and social underpinnings.
 In this Q&A, Catherine Bolten, associate professor of anthropology and peace studies, discusses her research and upcoming presentation.
 To register for the virtual forum, please click here.

 1. What issues or questions led you to participate in the “COVID-19: What Comes Next?” forum?

 As a cultural anthropologist whose focus is on structural violence - forms of suffering that are rendered invisible and potentially normalized by policy and popular narratives - I have been alarmed by the myopic view of COVID-19 that has been created by an overwhelming focus on the number of people who have been infected and died.
 Though numbers are telling, they have become the rubric for the toll of COVID to the exclusion of all other kinds of suffering, morbidity, and death that have been generated by the pandemic.
 Beyond the fact that we only have numbers for those people who have been verified through testing to have the disease, these numbers - and the tight focus on them - conceals more than it reveals.
 In my proposed project, “Because of COVID,” I aim to uncover the hidden toll of the disease on our social world.

 2. Can you provide a summary of your presentation, “Because of COVID: Making Sense of Excess Deaths During a Pandemic.”